on this page

 You may get a temporary exemption from your requirements if any of these apply:

 - you’re sick or injured and have a temporary incapacity with a medical certificate

-- you’re affected by a major disruption like natural disaster such as a bushfire or flood
+- you’re affected by a disaster such as a bushfire or flood

 - you’re experiencing a major personal crisis such as family and domestic violence, homelessness or the death of an immediate family member

 - you’re pregnant and it’s 6 weeks before the expected date of birth or 6 weeks after birth

 - you’re overseas

 - you’re in psychiatric confinement.

 Generally, you can get an exemption for up to 13 weeks.
 You may get further exemptions if you’re still unable to participate.
 Talk to your provider if this applies to you.

 If you’re 35 or older, you can ask us about voluntary participation to help you find and keep work.
 You may still get DSP if you work less than 30 hours a week and meet the income test.

 - the Supported Wage System on the JobAccess website

 - Supported employment at an Australian Disability Enterprise on the Department of Social Services website.